Dissertation & Thesis Handbook

 - The PDF of your dissertation/thesis is simultaneously delivered to Paley Library.

-Temple University requires that you make your research accessible to the academic community at large.
+Temple University requires that your research be made accessible to the academic community at large.
 This is effected by publishing your dissertation/thesis through ProQuest and making it available through both ProQuest and Paley Library.
 Further, your dissertation/thesis may be accessed via various internet search engines, such as Google.

-Again, making your research accessible to the academic community at large is a condition of Temple University's awarding research doctorates and master's degrees to those completing a degree that requires a dissertation/thesis as a culminating experience.
-Therefore, permanent and temporary embargoes and abstract-only publication are largely disallowed.
-Any exceptions — and they are rare — must be requested of and approved by the Vice Provost in the Graduate School.
+Making your research accessible to the academic community at large is a condition of Temple University's awarding research doctorates and master's degrees to those completing a degree that requires a dissertation/thesis as a culminating experience.
+Upon request, the Graduate School can embargo your dissertation for one year.
+A one-year embargo is typically granted to:

 Copyrighting Your Dissertation/Thesis

 It is your decision whether or not to copyright your work.
 If you choose to copyright your dissertation/thesis, the copyright fee is currently $55 and is paid to ProQuest at our e-dissertation site (http://www.etdadmin.com/temple/).
 Be sure to include a Copyright Page with page number "ii" in your dissertation/thesis as shown in Appendix G.